robertBrem/oracle-12c/README.rst

 Download the installation file
 ------------------------------
 Because of the Oracle license agreement you have to download the Oracle installation file by yourself.
 You can find this files `here <http://www.oracle.com/technetwork/database/in-memory/downloads/index.html>`_.
+Then you have to unzip the files in a installation folder of your choice.

 Start the image
 ---------------